Annapurna Base Camp Trek – In The Throne of the Gods

 When is the best time to trek to Annapurna Base Camp?

-The Annapurna Base Camp trek can be accomplished throughout the year.
-Autumn, from September to November, and spring, from March to May, are the best seasons.
+Autumn (September to November) and Spring (March to May) are are the main Nepal trekking seasons and the best times to trek to Annapurna base camp.
 The rhododendron forests bloom in spring.
-Taking the trip in winter – from December to February – will free you of crowds but the Base Camp is sometimes closed due to snow.
-The monsoon season is unpleasant, very wet with lots of leeches.
+Taking the trip in winter (December to February) will free you of crowds but the Base Camp is sometimes closed due to snow during this time.
+The monsoon season (June, July and August) is unpleasant and very wet with lots of leeches.

 How much does the Annapurna Base Camp trek cost?

-The cost for an Annapurna Base Camp trek ranges from $1,000 for an unsupported / non-commercial trek (assuming $100 a day is enough to cover all your accommodation needs, food, permits and perhaps some support from a local guide) to $2,500 upwards for all-inclusive commercial treks (generally including return flights from Kathmandu to Pokhara).
+The Annapurna Base Camp trek cost ranges from $1,000 for an unsupported / non-commercial trek (assuming $100 a day is enough to cover all your accommodation needs, food, permits and perhaps some support from a local guide) to $2,500 upwards for an all-inclusive tour with a Nepal trekking company, generally including return flights from Kathmandu to Pokhara.

 How difficult is the trek to Annapurna Base Camp?

-An Annapurna Conservation Area Project permit and Trekker Information Management System registration are required for the Annapurna Base Camp trek.
+Yes, permits are required for the Annapurna Base Camp trek.
+You'll need an Annapurna Conservation Area Project permit and Trekker Information Management System registration are in order to do the trek.

-If you are joining an organised tour, these will be arranged for you, but if you are looking to go it alone you will have to bring four passport-sized photographs and go to the offices of the Nepal Tourism Board in Kathmandu to apply.
+If you are joining an organised tour, these will be arranged for you by your tour operator.
+However, if you are looking to go it alone, you will have to bring four passport-sized photographs with you and go to the offices of the Nepal Tourism Board in Kathmandu to apply.
 We recommend bringing copies of your passport and insurance policy.
-The offices follow government working hours and days, and are not open on Sundays.
+The offices follow government working hours and days and are not open on Sundays.

-Is altitude sickness a risk on Annapurna Base Camp?
+Is altitude sickness a risk on the Annapurna Base Camp trek?

-The Annapurna Base Camp Trek ascends to some high altitude points.
+Yes, altitude sickness is a risk on the Annapurna Base Camp Trek because it ascends to some high-altitude points.
 At its highest point, the Annapurna Base Camp, you will reach an altitude of 4,130 meters (13,545 feet).
-Luckily, because of the treks length, the opportunities for acclimatisation are good, and hence the prevalence of moderate or sever altitude sickness is not high.
+Luckily, because of the trek's length, the opportunities for acclimatisation are good; hence, the prevalence of moderate or severe altitude sickness is not high.

-What gear do I need for Annapurna BC?
+What gear do I need for an Annapurna Base Camp trek?

 Trekking the Annapurna Base Camp requires a number of essential pieces of trekking gear and equipment.
 The Annapurna Base Camp Trek is relatively long and moderately hard.
 It exposes you to a range of altitudes where temperatures fluctuate significantly between night and day.

-What travel insurance do I need for Annapurna Base Camp hike?
+What travel insurance do I need for the Annapurna Base Camp trek?

-Trekking insurance is vitally important in Nepal.
+Trekking insurance for Nepal hikes is a good idea.
 This is particularly true on the Annapurna Base Camp Trek which is remote.
-If an accident should occur that requires medical assistance and evacuation you will most certainly want the right trekking insurance that can cover the costs of air ambulance and further treatment.
+If an accident should occur that requires medical assistance and evacuation, you will most certainly want the right trekking insurance that can cover the costs of air ambulance and further treatment.

 Langtang Valley Trek